Fern07/website-countdown/README.md

 # website-countdown

-This is the project to countdown for game release
+This is the project to countdown for the game release

+Everyone is so excited